 Optional Features

 But if you are a nerd like me, you don’t stop there.
-Many higher-end GPS devices – like the Garmin Fenix series – have additional features such as cadence, ground contact time/balance, vertical oscillation, stride length, and vertical ratio.
+Many higher-end GPS devices, such as the Garmin Fenix series, offer additional features, including cadence, ground contact time/balance, vertical oscillation, stride length, and vertical ratio.
 You can also track your sleep patterns, average resting heart rate, and heart rate variability to determine training readiness.

-But I don’t regard any of that as a necessity.
-If you don’t act on the running dynamics data, it becomes useless, and as far as training readiness is concerned, you can as reliably listen to your body.
-Hence, from my point of view, a $800 premium smartwatch is certainly a nice thing to have, but it’s not a must-have to conduct proper training.
+However, I don’t consider any of that essential.
+If you don’t act on the running dynamics data, it becomes useless, and, as far as training readiness is concerned, you can listen to your body just as reliably.
+In my view, a $800 premium smartwatch is a nice addition, but it’s not essential for proper training.

-What to Look for in an Online Running Coach
+What to Look for in a Remote Running Coach

-As if it wasn’t already tricky enough to settle for the proper running watch, picking the right coach is even more of a challenge.
-Humans tend to be infinitely more complex than technical devices.
-Then again, it isn’t as consequential as picking your life partner.
-Most coaches charge on a monthly basis without long-term commitments.
+As if choosing the right running watch wasn’t already tricky enough, picking the right coach is even more challenging.
+Humans are infinitely more complex than technical devices.
+That said, it isn’t as consequential as choosing your life partner.
+Most coaches charge monthly with no long-term commitments.
 Therefore, you can move on quickly if the coach isn’t the right match for you.
-Nevertheless, here are four important factors to consider when selecting the right coach:
+Nevertheless, here are four essential factors to consider when selecting the right coach:

 - National Strength & Conditioning Association (NSCA)